ibm-cloud-docs/openwhisk/templates.md

 ## Deploying the {{site.data.keyword.messagehub_full}} template
 {: #messagehub-events-template}

-The {{site.data.keyword.messagehub}} Events template creates an action and a trigger that kicks off that action.
+The {{site.data.keyword.messagehub}} Events template creates an action and a trigger that invokes that action.
 The trigger is fired whenever a new item is added to the {{site.data.keyword.messagehub}} topic that is chosen when you create the template.
 {: shortdesc}

 When you deploy this template, you create the following entities: